aarontran/snr-filaments/agenda.md

   chisqr...)
 I don't know the best way to do this, trying to automate the process but still leaving room to do some processing by hand...

+  If I really wanted to nail down fits... for each mu, for each filament, do the following:
+  1. select rough region of best eta2 values, and for each eta2 run a fit to get the best possible B0 + chisqr value. (~20 * 20 function calls)
+  2. with best eta2 + B0, run about 6 fits with different epsfcn values,
+     keeping the very best fit values you can find (~6 * 20 function calls)
+  3. use grid to find brackets on errors.
+At each putative error point, you need to perform a fit to verify that that is the best error bound.
+If the chisqr drops below threshold, move on.  (~10 * 20 function calls)

+  result: 6 x 13 x (20+6+10) x 20 x 5 seconds = 78 hours total.
+  Well, if I ignore step 1 and just run fits around grid best value, that cuts the time in half to ~40 hours.

+  For SN 1006 that's 8 hours = 6 x 5 x (6+10) x 20 x 3 sec.

+  This looks about right, my time estimate... annoyingly slow, just to get error estimates!!...
+Maybe fit a curve and narrow estimates that way...
+  I have no idea, urgh.
+  Or, could I do it by hand?
+  ORRRRR maybe given that the core issue here is that, B0 is not well resolved (surprisingly or unsurprisingly), I should do that parabola fitting thing to get a better B0 value...
+That requires 1 function call, but 1 function call for every eta2 (for every mu).
+So 1 * 100 * 6 = 600 calls * 3 sec = 0.5 hr.
+  But, that's a relatively low cost... esp. if I can show it does improve fits... definitely faster than this error bound pushing!!!!

+  Other approach -- with a priori knowledge, follow sean's approach of manual fitting to estimate errors (calculate chisqr on the fly), as with the lmfit it definitely takes some time... but that's still probably faster than anything I could do!...

+  Could split by 3 with ad hoc parallelization (~13 hrs Tycho, ~3 hrs SN 1006) For Tycho, I'd have to make some of these function calls anyways, just to deal with the variable shock velocity gridding problem.

+  Maybe we should consider looking into speeding up Sean's code

+  Right now, just fitting -- 6x5x20x3 = 0.5 hours...

 * ipython notebook with results of varying compression ratio, shock speed, remnant distance, any other twiddleables (including/excluding energy cutoff).
   Show for both SN 1006 and Tycho.